EURECA

 Description:

-“Our daily menu is important for the sake of the environment and the fight against climate change" emphasizes Dorota Zmarzlak – The Mayor, who is not a vegetarian herself and is far from any kind of extremism, but as she says – enough is enough.
+“Our daily menu is important for the sake of the environment and the fight against climate change,” emphasizes Dorota Zmarzlak, the Mayor of Izabelin.
+Although she is not a vegetarian and avoids extremism, she believes that the current consumption patterns must change.

 Read More